gilch/hissp/docs/style_guide.rst

 :term:`metaprogram`\ s should avoid side effects, or at least be idempotent.
 Of course,
-such a metaprogram indented to be well-behaved may still raise errors while it's being developed, preventing a normal file reload.
+such a metaprogram intended to be well-behaved may still raise errors while it's being developed, preventing a normal file reload.
 Try using ``;;`` form comments on the affected lines instead when this happens.)